 Echo chambers not only require less energy than places where disparate ideas seek recognition, innovate, or require diplomacy—they generate more energy, more energy because the energy flows in one direction—it dissipates out of boredom perhaps, or when it needs to be used for defense against hostile forces, but otherwise, it creates its own glow that baths participants in a rich, nourishing light that strengthens beliefs.

 The metaverse will most likely inherit the Internet’s ability to morph its protocols and platforms to create experiences limited only by imagination.
 Those that people migrate to early will likely become entrenched, few spaces abandoned early will rise from digital carcasses, but scavengers will pick at the bones, use the nutrients to build anew.
 The metaverse will prove a roiling environment filled with equal parts novelty, community, and depravity.

 The metaverse and uncertainty

 The metaverse will reflect us.
-Or it won’t People will refuse to pick up their headsets and join the foray into an even more immersive digital world.
+Or it won’t.
+People will refuse to pick up their headsets and join the foray into an even more immersive digital world.
 The visions of a Ready Player One will fall flat not because experiments will fail, but because the existing set of features in this world will prove too compelling to abandon.
-We have so much, and so much to fix, in the real world, that abandoning it in favor of a nascent world that we already know won’t fulfill our fantasies, it will seem counterintuitive.
+We have so much, and so much to fix in the real world, that abandoning it in favor of a nascent world that we already know won’t fulfill our fantasies, will seem counterintuitive.

 “Why build a new world to break, when the broken world we live in needs our attention?”